tsvant/P2P_GPT/README.md

 "But, wait," you might ask, "how does that work?" 🤔

 Well, it all starts with baby steps.
-We're taking the time to master abstract extraction for now, gradually squeezing meaningful juice out of the paper overflow.
-The goal?
-To deliver a summary that's so good, it's like you've read the whole thing.📖
+Currently, our focus is to master extracting essential information from research papers, such as abstracts, author names, paper names, places of publishing, and years of issue.
+Once the papers are divided into manageable chunks, we delve deeper into each one, analyzing its relevance to your unique research goals.
+While we don't provide a single summarizing document, our goal is to equip you with a set of comprehensive insights about your paper stack.
+That way, you'll have all the relevant information at your fingertips, making it feel like you've read every single paper. 📖

 ## How It Works 🛠